2018-Supercon/snobby-cloud/README.md

 Supported Commands:
 - clear
+- echo
+- rm
+- touch
+- ls
+- write
+- find
+- cat

 Commands to Add: (in order of how likely it is to be added)
-- echo
 - mkdir
 - rmdir
 - pwd
 - cd
-- rm
 - mv
-- ls
 - cp
-- cat

 - man

-- touch
 - tail
 - grep
-- find/locate
 - df
 - whoami